 |Perfect For||Nature lovers, outdoor enthusiasts, couples, families, and foodies|

-|About Safety||Overall, San Francisco is very a safe destination to travel to.
+|About Safety||Overall, San Francisco is a very safe destination to travel to.
 Still, when traveling somewhere new, it’s always important to be careful with your belongings.|

 5 Bucket-List Experiences In San Francisco